nschaetti/EchoTorch/docs/notes/pytorch_ops.rst

 Compatibility between TimeTensors and PyTorch operations
 ========================================================

-This page list the compatibility with the different PyTorch operations on tensor.
+This page list the compatibilities with the different PyTorch operations on :class:`TimeTensor`.

 .. contents:: Table of Contents